Electric scooters now legal in Milwaukee

 Talk about a bad idea.
 At best, it was an innocent mistake.
 But it could have been far worse for three men from Texas.
 The three men were caught riding their electric scooters on I-94 as cars sped past them.
 It is hard to imagine a more dangerous activity.
 To be clear, it is illegal to operate e-scooters on a freeway or expressway.
 The penalty range for violating this law is a fine between $30-$300.
 If you receive a citation from police related to your operation of an electric scooter, we can help you out.
 Even though electric scooters may be new to the area, our attorneys have extensive experience handling all sorts of citations.

 E-scooters and OWI

 Let’s say you have a few too many drinks on a Friday night.
 You certainly don’t want to get in your car and drive home.
 But what about hopping on an electric scooter?
 Bad idea!
 Act 11 modified the definition of a motor vehicle to include electric scooters.
-This means that if you operate an electric scooter while under the influence of an intoxicant, you could be charged with OWI.
-Don’t worry, though.
-What should you do if you are charged with OWI while using an electric scooter?
-Give one of our experienced drunk driving attorneys a call to help in your defense.
+Specifically speaking, no law prohibits operating an electric scooter while intoxicated.
+That means you can’t be charged with drunk driving for operating one while intoxicated.
+That being said, Act 11 codified specific crimes for reckless or dangerous actions committed while riding an electric scooter.

 Should You Risk Riding One?